Where to stay in Nicaragua?

 Resorts and all-inclusive hotels

 Resorts and all-inclusive hotels in Nicaragua are perfect if you want to travel without worrying about organization.
-These establishments generally offer accommodation, meals, and sometimes activities in a single package.
+These establishments generally offer accommodations, meals, and sometimes activities in a single package.
 It’s a good balance between comfort, services, and relaxation, often in privileged natural settings, even if you’ll feel less of the local and authentic atmosphere.

 Where to stay in Nicaragua depending on your type of trip